asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

             int cval = c.charValue();

             if (root.children == null) {
-                // the current root has no children, therefore we have to create an array of CHAR_COUNT children first, this is needed,
+                // the current root has no children, therefore we have to create an array of 26 children first, this is needed,
-                // to make an empty array of null pointers, which are going to be filled in with node instances root.children = new TriePrefixNode[CHAR_COUNT];
+                // to make an empty array of null pointers, which are going to be filled in with node instances root.children = new TriePrefixNode[26];
             }

-            // find which child index the current character correspons to, it can either already exist, or not, if it exists we just
+            // find which child index the current character corresponds to, it can either already exist, or not, if it exists we just
-            // take that path, and continue down TriePrefixNode node = root.children[cval - BASE_CHAR];
+            // take that path, and continue down, setting the next root to the found node TriePrefixNode node = root.children[cval - 'a'];
             if (node == null) {
                 // the node at that char position does not exist, create a new node instance, and assign it to that position in the
                 // root's children
                 node = new TriePrefixNode();
-                root.children[cval - BASE_CHAR] = node;
+                root.children[cval - 'a'] = node;
             }

             // the next root would now be the last character node we inserted, continue until the string is completely looped over root = node;
         }

-        // after the string has been looped over the root node here would point at the last character 'node', we mark it as terminating,
+        // after the string has been looped over the root node here would point at the last character node, we mark it as terminating,
         // meaning that it represents an end of the path, or in other words one complete word, and we set a value mapping to it.
 The
         // value here is not a usual part of trie implementation, it is done to demonstrate how a value can be mapped to a word/string
         // in a trie, similarly to a hash-map